 “Sophie Fournier is the first woman drafted into the North American Hockey League.
 Playing hockey is something she’s done all her life, but she faces new challenges as she finds her place on the struggling Concord Condors.
 She has to prove herself better than her rival-turned-teammate, Michael Hayes, and her rival-turned-friend, Dmitri Ivanov, and she has to do it all with a smile.

 If she’s successful then she opens the door to other women being drafted.
 She can’t afford to think about what happens if she fails.
 All she knows is this: if she’s not the best then she doesn’t get to play.
 No pressure, though.”

 A four-book (so far) series I’ve enjoyed despite knowing little about hockey, though the second book had IMHO serious sophomore slump.
-The main character is canonically demisexual and to me that seemed very well represented on the page, so I was really confused when I saw several reviews from (presumably) allosexual readers complaining there was “no demisexual content.”
+The main character is per-the-author demisexual and to me that seemed very well represented on the page, so I was really confused when I saw several reviews from (presumably) allosexual readers complaining there was “no demisexual content.”